Glencore: 2013–present

 In September 2022, Glencore said it planned to reach net-zero carbon emissions by 2050 aiming at a 40% reduction in carbon footprint by 2035 compared to its 2019 levels, making them on track with the Paris agreement on climate change.

 In November 2023, Glencore acquired the steelmaking coal business of Teck Resources for $9 billion.
 At the same time, Glencore announced its intention to spin off its coal assets by 2025 into a separate entity that would be listed on the New York Stock Exchange with secondary listings on the Toronto and Johannesburg exchanges.
 The acquisition of Teck Resources' steelmaking coal business completed in July 2024, and Glencore announced the following month that the planned spin off of its coal assets had been abandoned.

 In August 2024, Glencore announced its decision to retain its coal business, reversing previous plans for a spin-off.
 This decision came after extensive consultation with shareholders, with over 95% of those expressing a preference supporting the retention of the coal and carbon steel materials business.
 The company cited the potential for enhanced cash generation and the ability to fund opportunities in transition metals as key reasons for this strategy.

 The acquisition of Elk Valley Resources (EVR) in July 2024 significantly expanded Glencore's coal operations.
 This addition is expected to increase the company's potential saleable coal by over 30% through to the end of mine life, with EVR's metallurgical coal mines having an average life of 31 years, extending beyond 2050.
 Despite retaining its coal assets, Glencore maintains its commitment to achieving climate neutrality by 2050.
 However, the company's climate plan now requires updating to account for the increased coal exposure resulting from the EVR acquisition.

+In December 2025, it was announced that Glencore had acquired a majority stake in FincoEnergies, a Netherlands-based fuel supplier, for an undisclosed amount.
+The acquisition expanded Glencore's interests in downstream fuel distribution in north-west Europe.